ML-KA/ML-KA.github.io/content/ml-basics.md

 Struktur, wo er Teile anpassen kann, sodass eine Aufgabe "möglichst gut" erfüllt wird.
 Was "möglichst gut" bedeutet, muss der Programmierer festlegen.

+Tom Mitchel hat maschinelles Lernen wie folgt Definiert:

+> A computer program is said to learn from experience E with respect to some
+> class of tasks T and performance measure P, if its performance at tasks in T,
+> as measured by P, improves with experience E.

 ## Ein Beispiel